Several students were excited to learn Wednesday that Robert Davies will be the next president of Murray State.

 Johnson said he hopes to see the University progress under Davies’ guidance.

 “I want to see Murray continue to move forward,” Johnson said.
 “Murray’s got a lot of room to grow.”

 Michael Dobbs, executive secretary of SGA, said he believes Davies is a good choice for president.
 As moderator for the student committee meetings, he had the opportunity to meet and speak to Davies.

 “He’s a very outgoing guy and I think he is a great fit for the University,” Dobbs said.
 “You would think for western Kentucky, we would be very homogenous, but we are actually very different and I think he will be able to bring even more diversity.”

 Dobbs said he believes Davies’ student-orientated principles can improve the relationship between the administration and students.

-Davies will be able to adequately balance the responsibilities of president while maintaining an active relationship with the student body, Dobbs said.
+Davies’ will be able to adequately balance the responsibilities of president while maintaining a good and active relationship with the student body, Dobbs said.

 Dobbs said he hopes Davies will be able to work with the SGA and that they can develop a vision together for the University.

 “He’s only been here for a couple days,” he said.
 “I think it’s important for him to make a connection with students right off the bat.
 Making them a top priority, they’ll support him in what he does.”